Rajan Sawhney: Highway Improvements

 In May 2022, as part of the Alberta recovery plan a new interchange at Queen Elizabeth II (QEII) Highway and 65 Avenue in Leduc was announced that would support more than 470 construction jobs and improve access to key cargo hubs.
 Sawhney quoted “The QEII is the busiest stretch of highway in Alberta and a critical economic and trade corridor.
 The Edmonton International Airport is growing as a significant cargo hub.
 This project supports hundreds of jobs while providing carriers, commuters and consumers safer and more efficient access to the area.”

-In another announcement in May 2022 Minister Sawhney stated that the 72 year old Athabasca’s Highway 813 Bridge will be replaced by a new, $70-million structure.
+In another announcement in May 2022 Minister Sawhney stated that the 72-year-old Athabasca’s Highway 813 Bridge will be replaced by a new, $70-million structure.
 She quoted that “The existing bridge is old, too narrow and has served its useful life.
 The new bridge will support economic development, improvements to safety and commuter traffic in and around Athabasca, and provide a connection for area Indigenous communities.”

 Sundre Wastewater Plant Project

-As Minister of Transportation, Rajan Sawhney oversaw a funding project to update the Sundre Wastewater Plant. $7.5 million was allocated to the town of Sundre to create a pilot project to test new technology and update the outdate wastewater infrastructure of the town of Sundre.
-The funding created a pilot project that would end in 2023 and create 69 construction jobs.
+As Minister of Transportation, Rajan Sawhney oversaw a funding project to update a non-transportation project, the Sundre Wastewater Plant.
+Why this fell under Transportation and not Environment or Infrastructure was never explained. $7.5 million was allocated to the town of Sundre to create a pilot project to test new technology and update the outdate wastewater infrastructure of the town of Sundre.
+The funding created a pilot project that would end in 2023 and created 69 construction jobs.
 Minister Sawhney was quoted as saying “Water is our most precious resource.
 Alberta’s government is pleased to support Sundre and other municipalities in their work to modernize core facilities, plan for future growth and meet the environmental standards of today and tomorrow.”